veit/python-basics-tutorial/docs/test/pytest/markers.rst

 Conditional skipping of tests with ``@pytest.mark.skipif``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Suppose we know that we will not support sorting in versions 0.1.x of the Items
+Suppose we know that we will not support sorting in versions 0.1.x of the Tasks
 app, but we will support it in version 0.2.x.
 Then we can instruct pytest to
-skip the test for all versions of items lower than 0.2.x as follows:
+skip the test for all versions of cusy.tasks lower than 0.2.x as follows:

 .. code-block:: python
    :emphasize-lines: 2, 4, 8-11